Life in Manchester

 Bus

-The closest bus stops to Great Marlborough Street, on the main student route are located on Oxford Road, by the Dancehouse coming into the city centre, and by the Palace Hotel to leave the city centre.
-Bank Chambers is located a few minutes from the main bus station at Piccadilly Gardens.
-Buses at these stops run frequently between Manchester City Centre, and popular student areas such as Rusholme, Fallowfield and Withington.
+The closest bus stops to Great Marlborough Street, on the main student route, are located on Oxford Road, by the Dancehouse coming into the city centre, and by the Palace Hotel to leave the city centre.
+Bank Chambers is a few minutes from the central bus station at Piccadilly Gardens.
+Buses at these stops frequently run between Manchester City Centre and popular student areas such as Rusholme, Fallowfield and Withington.

 Manchester has the busiest bus route in Europe due to the number of universities on the Oxford Road corridor.
 As a result, you will rarely have to wait more than a few minutes for a bus during the day.
-The majority of buses on this route go from Piccadilly Gardens to South Manchester straight down Oxford road.
+Most buses on this route go from Piccadilly Gardens to South Manchester straight down Oxford Road.

 - 142 or 42 – Piccadilly Gardens – Universities– Rusholme – Fallowfield – Withington – Didsbury Village – East Didsbury